-For Centres based in Scotland, in order to meet regulatory requirements they must introduce a 'Version Control Procedure' to all ATC policies, procedures and documentation that relates to Safety Training Awards:
+For Centres based in Scotland, in order to meet regulatory requirements it is mandatory that they introduce a 'Version Control Procedure' to all centre policies, procedures and documentation that relates to Safety Training Awards qualifications:

-What is version labelling and control?
+• What is version labelling and control?

 Version labelling and control is the process by which different drafts and versions of a document are managed.
 It involves the naming and distinguishing between a series of draft documents which lead to a final version.
-Please see appendix I for additional guidance.
+Please see Appendix I for addition guidance